allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 ### Using GitHub and Discord

-This course will primarily use GitHub and Discord for all course communication, as summarized in the list of [community connections](https://proactiveprogrammers.com/proactive-community/community-connections/).
-We will use GitHub for the sharing of both source code and course projects and for reporting issues in those materials.
-We will use two distinct Discord servers for all course discussions.
-The [Proactive Programmers Discord Server](https://discord.gg/kjah8MFYbR) provides a way for members of the proactive community to use text and video to chat with each other and will be the main forum for discussing technical content in data abstraction.
-The [Allegheny College Computer and Information Science Discord Server](https://discord.gg/CS2h9kXzX6) will be the main forum for Department of Computer Science announcements.
+This course will primarily use GitHub and Discord for all course communication.
+We will use GitHub for managing and viewing source code, and for reporting issues in those materials.
+The
+[Allegheny College Computer and Information Science Discord Server](https://discord.gg/CS2h9kXzX6) will be the main forum for announcements and technical discussions about Data Structures and departmental activities including TL office hours.

 ### Using Email